finos/FDC3/docs/api/ref/DesktopAgent.md

 getInfo(): Promise<ImplementationMetadata>;
 ```

-Retrieves information about the FDC3 Desktop Agent implementation, including the supported version of the FDC3 specification, the name of the provider of the implementation, its own version number and the metadata of the calling application according to the Desktop Agent.
+Retrieves information about the FDC3 Desktop Agent implementation, including the supported version of the FDC3 specification, the name of the provider of the implementation, its own version number and the metadata of the calling application according to the desktop agent.

 Returns an [`ImplementationMetadata`](Metadata#implementationmetadata) object.
 This metadata object can be used to vary the behavior of an application based on the version supported by the Desktop Agent and for logging purposes.